Make It Yours: Customizing the Starter Template¶

 - Replace

-):- Add, remove, or update Node.js dependencies.
+- **Dependencies (frontend/package.json):- Add, remove, or update Node.js dependencies.

-5. Docker Configuration (docker-compose.yml
+5. Docker Configuration (docker-compose.yml)¶

-- Container Names: For clarity, update
+- Container Names: For clarity, update container_namefor each service:

-for each service: - Image Names: If you plan to build and push Docker images to a registry, you'll want to tag them appropriately in your build process (e.g.,
+- Image Names: If you plan to build and push Docker images to a registry, you'll want to tag them appropriately in your build process (e.g., your-registry/myproject-backend:latest).
+Thebuild:context indocker-compose.ymldefines how images are built locally.

 6. Documentation¶

-- Content: Update
+- Content: Update docs/index.mdwith your project's overview.

-directory to reflect your project's specifics, removing or altering template-related information. - Configuration (
+- Review and modify all other .mdfiles in thedocs/directory to reflect your project's specifics, removing or altering template-related information.

-): As mentioned in section 2, updatesite_name
+- Configuration (docs/mkdocs.yml): As mentioned in section 2, updatesite_name,site_author,repo_url, andsite_url.

 7. License¶

 - The starter template uses the MIT License.
-If your project requires a different license, update the
+If your project requires a different license, update the LICENSEfile in the project root.

 8. Cleaning Up¶

-- Search for and remove any template-specific comments,
+- Search for and remove any template-specific comments, TODOitems, or placeholder code that is no longer relevant.

-items, or placeholder code that is no longer relevant. - Remove or replace example images, SVGs (like
+- Remove or replace example images, SVGs (like frontend/public/starter.svg), and other assets.

-), and other assets. - Ensure all example user accounts, data, or configurations are cleared before deploying to production.
+- Ensure all example user accounts, data, or configurations are cleared before deploying to production.

 By following these steps, you can effectively transform the FastAPI React Starter template into a solid foundation for your own application.